 Search Engine Optimization (SEO) helps rank and find your video.
-With 300 hours of video uploaded to YouTube very MINUTE, that comes in handy.
+And with 300 hours of video uploaded to YouTube every MINUTE, that comes in handy.

 A higher ranking also gives you more street cred – or in this case – cyber credibility.